Jewish Wedding Questions

 Dear Rabbi Frank,

-Why don’t guests stand at the bride’s entrance at Jewish weddings?
+Do guests stand at the bride’s entrance for Jewish weddings?

 Judaism places high regard for both the bride and groom on their wedding day.
-The bride and groom are seen as a king and queen on their special day.
+We see the bride and groom as a king and queen on their special day.
 Guests should stand for the entrance of the bride.
 The bride and groom will meet in the middle of the aisle and walk to the Chuppah wedding canopy together.

 Time of Jewish Wedding Ceremony?